handsomelatino/btc2fiat/README.md

 The following features are being thought / worked on:

-- Multiple fiat currencies (for now the rationale is that this converter is centered around the world's leading cryptocurrency vs. the world's leading fiat currency).
+- Multiple fiat currencies (for now the rationale is that this converter is centered around the world's leading cryptocurrency vs. the world's leading fiat currencies).

 - Toggle between light and dark mode.